 Throughout the project, a total of 35,000 trees have been planted at the headwater of the Miera basin.
 These trees, all of them are native species, increase the wooded area with 62 hectares of the SCI Montaña Oriental, in Cantabria, and Montes de Valnera, in Burgos.

-To achieve this, 11 land custody agreements have been signed with residents of San Roque de Riomiera and Vega de Pas villages.
-These agreements increase the area reforested with native trees and free of fires, and at the same time they keep generating aesential alliance for the conservation of nature between the LIFEMiera Project, FNYH and the local population.
+To achieve this, 11 land stewardship agreements have been signed with dwellers of San Roque de Riomiera and Vega de Pas villages.
+These land stewardshio agreements increase the area reforested with native trees and free of fires, and at the same time they keep generating a essential alliance for the conservation of nature among the LIFEMiera Project, FNYH and the local population.

 In order to know the degree of success of tree implantation, an annual monitoring of all reforestation is carried out, measuring parameters such as the growth of the trees and the number of trees or specimens that have not survived.

 Related actions: A3, A5, C2, D1 and E2